pratyakshm/RestorePowerOptions/README.md

 ## Notes:
  - This script is tested on ASUS ROG Zephyrus G14 GA401 running Windows 10 Pro OS Build 19044.1466 (General Availability channel).
  - This script **should** work in Windows 11, but hasn't been tested yet.
-If you have run it in Windows 11, you can report its status (successful/failed) by creating an issue in this repo.
+If you have run it in Windows 11, you can report its status (successful/failed) by submitting an issue in this repo.
  - This script is mostly targeted at OEM devices such as notebooks, tablets, etc.

 ## Warranty